 Everyone has their own personal hair and beauty struggles, but a common complaint among the curly community is consistency.
 Healthy, defined curls are every curly-haired person's goal on wash day—but achieving them through air-drying can be complicated by factors like the temperature and humidity outside.
 Enter: diffusing.

-We asked three hairstylists—Matthew Collins, Danjela Nika, and Raphael Rogue—to tell us everything there is to know about diffusers, including how to use them for perfectly defined curls and coils.
+We asked three hairstylists—Matthew Collins, Danjela Nika, and Raphael Rogue—to tell us everything there is to know about diffusers.

 Meet the Expert